 Renter's Insurance

-Renter’s insurance is important because it covers any of your furniture, electronics, books, or other belongings that get damaged or destroyed.
-It also covers you in the event that someone else gets injured in your apartment or someone’s personal property is damaged or destroyed and tries to sue you.
+Renters insurance is important because it covers your furniture, electronics, books, and other belongings if they are damaged or destroyed.
+It also covers you if someone else gets injured in your apartment, or if someone's personal property is damaged or destroyed, and tries to sue you.

 Do I need renter's insurance even if my landlord has insurance?

-Renter’s insurance average price range is between $10 - $25 per month.
-Some companies go as low as $6 per month and others can go as high as $35 per month.
-Check with your current insurance company to see if they provide discounts for bundled packages (i.e. auto, fire, and/or renter’s).
-Also, if you are in college, check with your parent’s insurance company to see if you are covered while you are away at school.
+The average renter's insurance price range is $10-$25 per month.
+Some companies charge as low as $6 per month, while others charge as high as $35 per month.
+Could you check with your current insurance company to see if they offer discounts for bundled packages (e.g., auto, fire, and/or renters)?
+Also, if you are in college, check with your parents' insurance company to see whether you are covered while away at school.

 Local Resources: